I used a variety of shibori techniques. I clamped several pieces, and I spiraled and scrunched others.

 All of the fabrics had been washed in Synthrapol and dried before I set them up to dye again.

-I mixed a little bit of cobalt blue in with the turquoise to dampen down the color a bit.
-The colors in the photos on my computer are fairly true.
-Who knows what will happen on yours?
+I mixed a little bit of cobalt blue in with the turquoise to dampen down the

 For the top piece, I just scrunched the fabric a bit in the bottom of a gallon ice cream jug.
 I didn't stir it much, but again, the color is a little too even for my tastes.
 Where are my yogurt containers?